TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_command.md

         - Solved if both redos and undos are reinferred completely.
     - Memory and processing performance is ok.
     - If we accidentally forget to infer something, some state might be corrupted and even result in a crash.
+		- (Chosen approach) For now, since the cosmoi will be relatively small, **reinfer the entire cosmos** upon change to any sensitive field.

 Further: commands, whether they are redone or executed for the first time, should do so via the same method: redo.
-This wouldn't be acceptable only if the redo performance was for some reason unacceptable.
+- This wouldn't be acceptable only if the redo performance was for some reason unacceptable.
-This will greatly reduce code duplication.
+- This will greatly reduce code duplication.

 ### State consistency